alberttrann/SpamGuard2/README.md

 ================================================================================
 ```
 The following table summarizes the performance of all key architectures on a consistent hold-out test set of 92 messages.

-Of course.
-Here is the final Master Benchmark Table with the "Relative Speed" column added.

-The calculation is performed independently for each data category (`Original` and `Augmented`) to provide a fair comparison.
-The slowest model in each category (`k-NN Vector Search` Only) is set as the baseline (1x speed), and the other models' speeds are calculated relative to it.

 ---

 | Model ID | Classifier Architecture | Training Dataset | Overall Accuracy | Total Time (s) | Avg.
 Time / Msg (ms) | **Relative Speed** | Spam Recall | Spam Precision | Spam F1-Score |